Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 Follow the step-by-step instructions below to remove checkout fields using FunnelKit Funnel Builder.

-Step 1: Create a store checkout page
+Step 1: Create the store checkout

-To do so, navigate to FunnelKit > Store Checkout and click on the 'Create Store Checkout' button.
+First, create a store checkout page by navigating to FunnelKit > Store Checkout and clicking on the 'Create Store Checkout' button.

 In the next step, choose your page builder and the template for your checkout page.